mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/dataset_slice.md

 ### Running Stand-alone 8-card Script

-Next, the corresponding script is called by the command.
-Take the `mpirun` startup method, the 8-card distributed training script as an example, and perform the distributed training:
+Next, the corresponding scripts are invoked by commands.
+As an example, the 8-card distributed training script uses the `mpirun` startup method for distributed training:

 ```bash
 bash run.sh